conjure-up/spells/canonical-kubernetes/addons/jfrog/README.md

 Please note that to see the post install message, on conjure-up output you might have to scroll down to see the screen.
 This might be changed in future.

-### Ingress Controller Feature

-It is not recommended to use Ingress Controller functionality as it is still experimental.

-### Local build and test environment setup

-To have a local build and test environment setup it is essential to  1) install conjure-up and 2) locally populate the spell directory canonical-kubernetes and the jfrog addon scripts together in one working directory and then execute conjure-up pointing to the local working directory.

-1. Install conjure-up. (sudo snap install conjure-up)
-2. mkdir conjure-up-base.
-3. cd conjure-up-base; git clone conjure-up-spells; cd ..
-4. mkdir addon-base; git clone JFrogDev/soldev; cd ..
-5. mkdir workingdir; copy canonical-kubernetes from conjure-up-base; copy addon from JFrogDev to addon under canonical-kubernetes.
-6. cd workingdir; create channels.yaml;  conjure-up ./canonical-kubernetes --bundle-add channels.yaml
-7. Follow the prompts.
-(Later on, will provide updates about unattended install if it is supported by conjure-up for the addons also)

-#### A note about debug messages and logs in debugging conjure-up.
+#### Troubleshooting

-Any debug outputs are echo statements in the addon scripts show up on the conjure-up screen at the lower status bar, but they get replaced by the next one.
-If these need to be reviewed post install, then navigate to ~/.cache/conjure-up directroy and locate the addon script directory and see files with .out and .err extensions.
+Any debug messages printed via 'echo' in the addon scripts show up on the conjure-up screen at the lower status bar, but they get replaced by the next one.
+If these need to be reviewed post install, then navigate to ~/.cache/conjure-up directory and locate the addon script directory and see files with .out and .err extensions.
 They include all the standard output and standard error messages of the scripts.
 The output of helm installer for JFrog artifactory is redirected in the adodn script to a log file jfrog_installer.log and this along the with other .out and .err can be used to debug any issues.

 ## References